 Don’t apply for a Blue Badge from anywhere else, as it may not be legitimate.

 If your cancer can’t be cured, it’s best to ask for a paper form from your council, or from the Blue Badge Unit if you live in Northern Ireland.
 Tell them that you have terminal cancer.
 This may make the application process easier.
-If you do apply online, make it clear that they are terminally ill.

 Getting the right equipment to help you manage at home can make a huge difference.
-This might include ways to raise a seat to make getting up easier, grab rails to help someone get out of the bath, a wheelchair or a hospital-style bed.
+This might include ways to raise a seat to make getting up easier, grab rails to help you get out of the bath, a wheelchair or a hospital-style bed.